About Dynamic Tonality

 Yes.
 When the Tuning Slider is set to 700 cents, the synths will produce exactly the same pitches as a normal synth.
 For tunings in the Syntonic continuum (685.71–720 cents), the simple relationship between pitch and sequencer note height and left-right location on a keyboard will remain intact.
 Outside this tuning range, this simple relationship will no longer apply, but they are still usable.
 All the DT controls can be changed with standard MIDI CC messages, as detailed below.

-In the synthesizers, how do I set tunings outside the three built-in tuning ranges (Syntonic, Hanson, Magic)?
+In the synthesizers, how do I set tunings outside the tuning ranges defined in each temperament?

 How does Dynamic Tonality map MIDI note numbers and channels to microtonal pitches?